 Required Skill/ability 4: Excellent writing skills; ability to write in an accessible language for a variety of audiences.
-Demonstrate excellent interpersonal and organizational skills.
-Demonstrate ability as an effective collaborator both within the department, across the Center, in the larger university community and in the wider field of art museums.
+Demonstrated excellent interpersonal and organizational skills.
+Demonstrated ability as an effective collaborator both within the department, across the Center, in the larger university community and in the wider field of art museums.

-Required Skill/ability 2: Demonstrate independence and willingness and ability to be self-directed.
+Required Skill/ability 2: Demonstrated independence and willingness and ability to be self-directed.
 Ability to take initiative, anticipate actions needed, and to exercise discretion and independent judgment.

 Master's Degree in Art History and five years of curatorial experience or an equivalent education and experience.